Tony58321/Statify/SETUP.md

 # Statify Setup Guide
 This guide explains how to set up and run Statify on a new machine using localhost and optionally deploy it to a server.
+**NOTE**: Statify does not require a dedicated server, as it leverages Spotify's Developer API for authentication and data retrieval.

 ## Prerequisites
 Before setting up Statify, ensure that you have: